A new kinematic model of the Galaxy: analysis of the stellar velocity field from Gaia Data Release 3: Analysis of the results

 \section{Analysis of the results}

 In this Section we present the distribution of the kinematic parameters estimated from Eqs.\ \ref{eq:derivativesVR}-\ref{eq:derivativesVz} in the form of colour maps.
-On these colour maps, the coordinate plane ($x, y$) coincides with the Galactic plane.
-The kinematic parameters in each point of this plane are calculated in the Galactocentric cylindrical coordinate system $R$, $\theta$ and $z=0$.
-The Sun is represented as a yellow point with coordinates ($x, y$) = (0, 0) and ($R_{\odot}, \theta$) = $(8.249 \text{ kpc}, 180^\circ)$.
+The kinematic parameters derived by the O--M model are in good agreement over the entire coordinate range with the stellar velocity field estimated from a Taylor series limited by the first order in the cylindrical Galactocentric coordinate system, as also found by \citet{Fedorov2023}.
+Furthermore, our approach provides additional kinematic parameters, including those that cannot be determined with the O--M model.
+On the colour maps, the coordinate plane ($x, y$) coincides with the Galactic plane.
+The kinematic parameters in each point of this plane are calculated in the Galactocentric cylindrical coordinate system $R$, $\theta$ and $Z=0$.
+The Sun is represented as $\odot$ with coordinates ($x, y$) = (0, 0) and ($R_{\odot}, \theta$) = $(8.249 \text{ kpc}, 180^\circ)$ .

 The mean value of the random errors of the kinematic parameters is 1.5-2 \kmskpc up to heliocentric distances of about 8 kpc for the first order derivatives and 5-6 kpc for those of the second order; there is no correlation between the behaviour of the parameters and their errors.
 This gives us reason to consider these parameters as real.
-The actual distribution of the random errors of the kinematic parameters are shown in Appendix \ref{sec:app1}.
+The actual distribution of the random errors of the kinematic parameters are shown in Appendix \ref{sec:app1} (Fig. \ref{fig:eV}, \ref{fig:edV1}, \ref{fig:edV2} and \ref{fig:edV2mix}).